Home > Tech > Steering head bearings

 Unfortunately, the reality is that the knurled adjuster will often be frozen to the top clamp by corrosion, requiring complete disassembly of the upper steering head components.

-I didn't remove the tank to do this, but I will next time just to give myself more room.
-Nor did I disconnect the cable connections.
+This can be done without removing the tank, but it's not advisable.
+The tank is easy enough to remove, and doing so protects it from the errant wrench.
 Also, I didn't use the tape, but it would be useful in ensuring that the adjustment doesn't change while you remove the locknut.

 The Nm to ft-lb conversions in the instructions aren't very consistent, but that's what the BMW manual says.